Aidenseo3180/T/README.md

 In order to use, please read the directions carefully.

 *Currently under maintenance and developments, but still can be used without having difficulties*
+If the video contains copyright issues (the muted part, shown as red bar), the downloader ignores that part, and continues to download.
+* Therefore, the user won't get to see those parts

 **This is made for a practice purpose.
 I will not take any responsibilities of misusing my codes**

 How to Use